Willamette Valley Bounty Electric Byway

 An Oregon Electric Byways Road Trip

-Just a short drive from downtown Portland, the Willamette Valley is the most well known of Oregon’s 17 wine growing regions.
-Stretching for more than a 100 miles from the town of Newberg in the north to just past Eugene in the south, the Willamette Valley is home to more than 225 wineries and six sub-AVAs (American Viticultural Areas).
-The story of the valley doesn’t stop there, however.
-The growth of the wine industry has also nurtured a thriving culinary culture.
-With so many great wineries, tasting rooms and restaurants, it’s hard to know where to begin.
+A short drive from downtown Portland, the Willamette Valley is the most well known of Oregon’s 18 wine-growing regions.
+More than 150 miles long and 60 miles wide, the Willamette Valley is home to more than 500 wineries and six sub-AVAs (American Viticulture Areas).
+The story of the valley doesn’t stop there.
+The growth of the wine industry has also nurtured a thriving culinary scene.
+With so many outstanding wineries, tasting rooms and restaurants, it’s hard to know where to begin.
 This day trip, which introduces the wineries and farm-to-table cuisine in the northern tip of the Willamette Valley, is a great place to start.

-Start your day in downtown Portland at Electric Avenue on the Portland State University campus.
-While you’re charging up your car, choose from a host of delicious downtown breakfast spots like Mother’s Bistro & Bar.
-Fill up your to-go cup with rich drinking chocolate or espresso at Cacao in the Heathman Hotel or nearby Moonstruck Chocolate Cafe.
+Start your day in downtown Portland at Electric Avenue, 121 Southwest Salmon Street.
+While you’re charging up your car, choose from a host of delicious downtown breakfast spots such as Mother’s Bistro & Bar and Bijou Cafe.
+Fill your to-go cup with rich drinking chocolate or espresso at Cacao in the Heathman Hotel or nearby Moonstruck Chocolate Cafe.

 Dundee and Dayton

+When it’s time to dine, McMinnville’s options abound.
+For breakfast, lunch or weekend brunch, stop at the Community Plate, serving hashes, scrambles, breakfast burritos and Stumptown coffee.
+You don’t have to speak French to appreciate authentic French cuisine at Bistro Maison, which serves lunch and dinner.
+At Thistle Restaurant and Bar, chef Eric Bechard works with local farmers and fisherman to source the freshest farm-to-table ingredients.
 Charge your vehicle at the Oregon Mutual Insurance charging station.
-When it’s time to dine, McMinnville’s options abound.
-For breakfast, lunch or weekend brunch stop at the Community Plate, serving hashes, scrambles, breakfast burritos and Stumptown coffee.
-You don’t have to speak French to appreciate authentic the French cuisine at Bistro Maison, which serves lunch and dinner.
-At Thistle, chef Eric Bechard works with local farmers and fisherman to source the freshest farm-to-table ingredients for dinner.

 Is any of the information on this page incorrect?